-However, in response to our December 2016 charges and incentives consultation Network Rail highlighted that the allocation of capacity is largely driven by administrative mechanisms, which may limit the extent to which the Network Rail allocation methodology would be used when allocating capacity.
+However, in response to our December 2016 charges and incentives consultation, Network Rail highlighted that the allocation of capacity is largely driven by administrative mechanisms, potentially limiting the extent to which the Network Rail allocation methodology would be used when allocating capacity.
 Network Rail's response is available here.

-If this option was implemented and the bodies responsible for allocating capacity did use the Network Rail cost allocation methodology decisions could be influenced by the allocation of non-avoidable costs.
+If this option were implemented and the bodies responsible for allocating capacity did use the Network Rail cost allocation methodology, decisions could be influenced by the allocation of non-avoidable costs.

 On balance, the Network Rail allocation methodology would improve the information available to the bodies responsible for allocating capacity on the network on the long-run costs of adding any new service to the network.
-This in turn would help them allocate capacity consistently on the basis of the cost of provision.
+This, in turn, would help them allocate capacity consistently based on the cost of provision.